dlarson314/gis_covid/README.md

 git clone https://github.com/CSSEGISandData/COVID-19.git
 ```

-## Decide that animated gifs are a reasonable approach to animation

-This requires creating individual frames, and using imagemagick to combine them
+## Animate

+This code creates individual frames, which can be assembled into a movie.

-into an animated gif.
+One option is imagemagick, to combine into an animated gif.
 For example:
 ```
 convert -delay 40 *.png animation.gif
 ```
+It may be necessary to reduce the size of some images before doing this.
 For details see: https://imagemagick.org/index.php

+Another option is to open an image sequence in QuickTime and save as a movie, if
+using a mac.